PonderaLab/datascience4economists/notes/practice2.md

 anova()

-predict()     --> Cross validation!, uses fitter model to predict response values for a         new dataset
+predict()     --> Cross validation!!!!, uses fitter model to predict response values for a         new dataset

 A common  diagnostic: